Is dark energy necessary for the sustainability of traversable wormholes?

 The NEC at the throat is given by

 It is clear that both $(\rho+ p_{r,t})|_{r_0} <0$ when $\beta > -3 \pi $.
 Thus, the NEC is always violated for $\beta > -3 \pi $.
-On the other hand, we verify that that $(\rho+ p_{r,t})|_{r_0} >0$ for $\beta < -6 \pi $.
+On the other hand, we can verify that $(\rho+ p_{r,t})|_{r_0} >0$ for $\beta < -6 \pi $.
 This would imply that $\rho$, $\rho+p_r$ and $\rho+p_t$ are always positive when $\beta < -6 \pi $.
 As a closing remark we can say that realistic physical mechanisms such as the Casimir effect exist in order to support the geometry of traversable WHs.
 Exotic matter fields in the form of dark energy are therefore not compulsory.
 This is important as experimental support for dark energy is absent to date, whereas the Casimir phenomenon is a laboratory proven counter-intuitive effect.

-To be precise, we consider VIQ to evaluate the total amount of exotic matter.
-Using the Eqs. (\ref{eq47}) and (\ref{VIQ}), we are ready to give some comments on the amount of exotic matter.
-For complicated expression, we are not able to provide full analytical integration.
-Thus, we decide to perform an numerical integration for specific values of $\beta = -2 \pi $ and $c_1=1$ with $\tan \theta \approx \theta$ for small value of $\theta$.
+We now consider the VIQ to evaluate the total amount of exotic matter.
+With the help of Eqs. (\ref{eq47}) and (\ref{VIQ}), we are in a position to discuss the amount of exotic matter.
+The full analytical integration is not feasible on account of the complicated nature of the expressions.
+Thus, we perform numerical integration for specific values of $\beta = -2 \pi $ and $c_1=1$ with $\tan \theta \approx \theta$ for small values of $\theta$.
 Finally, we have